chahatesh/SmartSchedule/README.md

 The Groq API key shown in the code is not the real one because I don't want people using my API key.
 If you want to test it, you can get your own free key from console.groq.com/keys

-Also to use the app you need to make an acount in the sign up tab then you can use the app do not do sign in The website version is working here https://smartschedule.wasmer.app/
+Also to use the app you need to make an acount in the sign up tab then you can use the app do not do sign in also here is a vid - https://youtu.be/1DnQlLGZJk8
+The website version is working here https://smartschedule.wasmer.app/